aditilonhari/MySimpleTweets/README.md

 Describe any challenges encountered while building the app.

+- Figuring out the since_id and max_id differences for Endless scrolling was challenging task.
+- Setting toolbar title with the twitter vector icon was difficult but I could get to it.
+However I opted out of using it ultimately to make my app closer to the actual Android Twitter app.
+- Adding image URL's using data-binding to the project was something I tried my hands on but had to skip it given the project deadline.
+- Adding image to fab/styling fab and clearing cache was something I stumbled upon for long.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing